Project Ghana

 Cape Coast Castle

-Guest rooms are air-conditioned with a private bathroom in a safe, secure hotel.
-Rooms may vary from photos depending on single or double occupancy.
+Private guest rooms are air-conditioned with a private bathroom in safe, secure hotels throughout the stay.

 INCLUDED